What bank statement formats are supported?

 ExpensePlus works with all bank accounts!

-All banks should offer the .csv or .xls option to download transactions from online banking, so if you think this is not available for you, we'd recommend that you contact your bank to ask.
+All banks should offer the .CSV or .XLS option to download transactions from online banking, so if you think this is not available for you, we'd recommend that you contact your bank to ask.
+If these options aren't available (perhaps for savings accounts where you have a physical or PDF statement), you will need to manually import the bank transactions to ExpensePlus.

 ExpensePlus does offer an option to manually upload transactions within ExpensePlus, however, this is far more time-consuming and has an increased risk of human error (due to the nature of manual data entry).